playsignage/cordova-plugin-android-tv/README.md

 - Has been updated to work with cordova > 8
 - Standardised cordova plugin name
-- Uses newer cordova feature `edit-config` instead of a JavaScript hook modifying AndoridManifest directly
-- Sets `android:isGame=false` declaration in the manifest instead of `true`
+- Removed the JavaScript hook that modifies AndroidManifest.xml and instead instruct to use <edit-config> feature inside the app config.xml, this way the isGame property is configurable
 - Accounts for the new location of AndroidManifest.xml at `platforms/android/app/src/main/AndroidManifest.xml`

 Install